Blends the upper layer as half-transparent with the lower. (It adds the two layers together and then halves the value).

 A combination of the Multiply and Screen blending modes, switching between both at a middle-lightness.

 Overlay checks if the color on the upper layer has a lightness above 0.5.
 If so, the pixel is blended like in Screen mode, if not the pixel is blended like in Multiply mode.

 This is useful for deepening shadows and highlights.

-This one first takes the percentage in two decimal behind the comma for both layers.
+This one first takes the percentage in decimals for both layers.
 It then adds the two values.
 Divides 2 by the sum.

 Creates a linear penumbra falloff.
 This means most tones will be in the midtone ranges.

 Penumbra A with source and destination layer swapped.